Jakobo/jakobo.github.com/_posts/2012-04-05-google_talk_on_the_iphone.md

 Monal IM
 ---
 At the free end of the spectrum is an XMPP compliant solution called [Monal](http://monal.im/).
 It connects directly to the server instead of a 3rd party service, has VPN support, and it looks like it will always be ad free as well.
-Unfortunately, the lack of a 3rd party service also means when you close the app, it'll disconnect you.
+Since there is no 3rd party service, you won't be able to get push notifications if the app is closed in the background by iOS.
+However, as long as the app is backgrounded, it will keep working.
 For people who need a VPN for their corporate Jabber, this might be a good solution.
-For replacing GTalk on Android, however, this is not.
 [Monal in the App Store](http://itunes.apple.com/us/app/monal/id317711500?mt=8) Free.

 IMO
 ---